 This spicy Thai curry soup recipe will make 6 delicious bowls.

-It is rich in many important phytonutrients and especially vitamin A. The anti-inflammatory capsaicin alone makes it a worthy soup for any home.
+It is rich in many important phytonutrients and especially vitamin A. The anti-inflammatory capsaicin alone makes it a worthy soup for every home.

 The flavour is out of this world.